MDEGroup/memoCNN/README.md

 _On the need for cognitive classification of metamodels_

-The paper has been submitted to ESEC/FSE 2020 and it is now under review.
+The paper has been submitted to Journal of Systems and Software and it is now under review.

 ## Introduction